 I had attempted my Mom’s recipe for “Carnitas de Res” (beef carnitas) a few times before, but was not thrilled with the results.
 I tried using beef stew meat and a leaner cut of steak.
 The results were very dry carnitas.
-Rib-Eye on sale was the perfect excuse to try this recipe yet another time and I am so happy I did.
-But then I tried the recipe with beef short ribs!
+Rib short ribs on sale was the perfect excuse to try this recipe yet another time and I am so happy I did.
+Beef short ribs!
 Oh!
 Man!

 Once in a while, it’s ok to cut corners when preparing a recipe.
 For example, a huge pork shoulder roast can be replaced with a smaller package of boneless country-style ribs when a smaller portion is required.
 I do this all the time.
 I enjoy lean cuts of meats, but for some recipes, you must have the right cut of meat and some fat to yield a more flavorful and moist result.